khadija199904/Applied-Data-science-Capstone-IBM--Projects/Module 3/README.md

 # Module 3: Interactive Visual Analytics and Dashboards
-In this module, we focus on interactive visual analytics of SpaceX launch data and the creation of dynamic dashboards to explore factors affecting launch success.
+This module focuses on **interactive visual analytics** of SpaceX launch data and the creation of **dynamic dashboards** to explore factors affecting launch success.

 ## Objectives